eficode-academy/kubernetes-katas/rolling-updates.md

 Now go ahead and `apply` the deployments and the services:

-- `kubectl apply -f .`

-> :bulb: this will apply all the files in the current directory
+- `kubectl apply -f .`.
+This will apply all the files in the current directory

 * Access the frontend by the NodePort service